tonstack/kblock-finder/README.md

 # kblock-finder

-helps to get the last key block in the TON Blockchain
+cli tool helps to get the last key block in the TON Blockchain

 1. install
 ```